GeekAndDadDad/chore/README.md

   - L/R arrow keys or clicking within a selected chore edits that chore name
   - shift-down/up arrow expand/collapse sub-chores
   - ctrl-down/up arrow moves currently selected chore down or up within parent's sub-chore list

+The Stop:
+  - The Stop displays and allows the editing of an individual chore's details

+The Kick:
+  - The kick is an iFrame for the work product link of the chore

+The Run:
+  - The Run is the history and conversation log of the chore.
+Think Slack channel on the root chore.
+  - All changes in the stop logged
+  - Text conversation about the root chore
+  - At the top of the run is the chatter - think Clubhouse
+      - Speaker/mic buttons, bubbles for all users currently on that chore root